zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    about the POP3 protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the data was sent by the originator of the TCP connection.
+   :param is_orig: True if the data was sent by the originator of the TCP connection.

-   :msg: A textual description of the situation.
+   :param msg: A textual description of the situation.

-   :detail: The input that triggered the event.
+   :param detail: The input that triggered the event.

    .. zeek:see:: pop3_data pop3_login_failure pop3_login_success pop3_reply pop3_request